The deadline for filing your self-assessment tax return will be here soon.

 “For spouses married pre-1990, where Revenue added a W [wife] to the end of their PPS [Personal Public Service] number, e-registration is not possible and they must fill out a paper form,” says Rory Coll, who owns a specialist tax practice in Galway, Coll & Co.

-The deadline for filing your return online is 10 December 2020 (if you file it by post, that deadline has passed – it was 31 October 2020).
+The deadline for filing your return online is mid-November in 2021 (if you file it by post, that deadline is 31 October 2021).

 2. Be organised

 OK, it might seem really obvious, but as any accountant will attest, it needs to be said.